jankislinger/full-page-recommender/README.md

 aim to implement a solution to automatically generate collections and their labels using Node2Vec embedding and nested clustering.

+## Key Features

+### Item De-duplication

 De-duplication uses item temperatures.
-When an item is recommended in a collection, its temperature increases, reducing its score in other collections for future rows.
+When an item is recommended in a collection, its temperature increases, reducing its score for future rows.
 This allows the item to appear in multiple rows but keeps them spaced out.

+### Device-specific recommendations

+Each device type typically shows different number of items without the need of horizontal scrolling.
+For that reason we allow passing in score for each tile position to optimize for each screen size.

 ## Examples